Laryngeal Manual Therapy

 Step 4: Voice Management, Progression & Ongoing Support

-- Advice and exercises to manage voice load and reduce symptom recurrence
+- Advice and exercises to manage voice demands

 What Our Clients Say